CelineTrann/twitter_clone/README.md

 - You can follow/unfollow them
 - If the profile is yours, you can edit your own profile from this page

+### Settings
+- Users can change their username and password

 ## Planned Features
-- Page to change username and password
 - Dark Mode
 - UI responsiveness for mobile devices
 - Separate reply tab on Profile Page